Council for the Development of French in Louisiana

 The Council for the Development of French in Louisiana (CODOFIL; Conseil pour le développement du français en Louisiane) is Louisiana's Office of Francophone Affairs (Agence des affaires francophones).
 It is a state agency whose multiple legislative mandates include developing opportunities to use the French language in tourism, economic development, culture, education and international relations.
 CODOFIL is governed by a board of 23 members and administratively placed within the Louisiana Office of Cultural Development's Department of Culture, Recreation and Tourism, overseen by the Lieutenant Governor.
 CODOFIL is the only state agency in the United States whose purpose is to serve a linguistic population.

 Today, CODOFIL's role is to promote and support French immersion and French as a second language in education; it acts as a partner to the Louisiana Department of Education (LDOE), whose role is to manage Louisiana's school districts.
 CODOFIL continues to recruit and sponsor French, Belgian and Canadian associate teachers as per its accords with those countries, who are placed alongside local teachers upon LDOE's recommendation.
+In recent years, teachers have also been recruited from French-speaking countries in Africa: Cameroon, Senegal, and the Ivory Coast.
 CODOFIL encourages Louisiana Francophones to continue transmission of the state's heritage language via its scholarship program (providing opportunities for pedagogical advancement) and the Escadrille Louisiane program (which allows non-native speakers to perfect French at the Université de Rennes in exchange for a minimum 3-year teaching commitment of French in Louisiana).

 CODOFIL has also worked to instill pride in all Louisiana Francophones in their linguistic identity rather than to uphold one variety of French language or another.

 Mission and vision

 The Council for the Development of French in Louisiana's mission is to "work toward the creation of an eco-system that permits the development of French in the economic, educational, cultural and professional sectors and in which Louisiana's French and Creole speakers are valorized in their cultural and linguistic identity."
 It seeks to "provide access to economic, educational, cultural and professional opportunities in French to all Louisianians."
 CODOFIL endorses revitalization of the French language in Louisiana through French immersion programs in schools, and CODOFIL does this by inviting French-speaking teachers from French-speaking communities around the world to Louisiana.
-In order for schools to have teachers for the immersion program, schools must send requests for teachers to CODOFIL first, then CODOFIL select teachers from the list of applicants that fit with the schools' criteria for the immersion program and send them to teach the immersion programs there.
+In order for schools to have teachers for the immersion program, schools must send requests for teachers to CODOFIL first, then CODOFIL selects teachers from the list of applicants that fit with the schools' criteria for the immersion program and send them to teach the immersion programs there.
 CODOFIL also endorses the Cajun Music Festival as a way to promote Cajun culture through Cajun music and keep the Cajun tradition alive.